simonwep/ocular/README.md

 - 🦾 Self-hosted.
 [Deploy](https://github.com/simonwep/ocular-docker) it via docker-compose in seconds.
 - 🕶️ Beautiful light and dark theme.
-- 💻 Installable as a PWA.
+- 💻 Installable as a PWA and ready for mobile.
 - 🔼 Import your data from Google sheet's annual planner.
 - 🛠️ Export your data as a single `.json`-file.
 - ✨ Dashboard with sankey diagram and a detailed view.
 - 🎇 Track budgets across multiple years.
 - 🙈 Privacy mode for when you're in a public place.
-- ⚡️ Simple, fast and straight-forward UI.
+- ⚡️ Simple, fast, and straight-forward UI.
 - 🫂 User management and authentication.
+- 🌐 Multi-language and currency support.
-- ...and more to come!
+- ...and much more!

 ## Summary